Support people during labour and birth

 Well ahead of the birth it’s worth talking with your partner, family, friends or doula (if you have one) to find out whether they can be at the birth.

 How support people can help during labour and birth

 From the start of labour, continuous, comforting and encouraging support will help your labour to progress.
 This kind of support also reduces the chance of you having birth interventions.

-But it’s worth noting that too many people in the birthing suite can distract you and even slow your labour.
+But too many people in the birthing suite can distract you and even slow your labour.
 It’s a good idea to talk with your midwife or doctor about the upsides and possible downsides of having more than a few support people at the birth.

 Before the birth, talk with your support people about your birth plan, so they know what you want them to do and how they can help you.

 Some public hospitals, private hospitals and birth centres limit how many people can be in the room.
 And sometimes the rooms aren’t big enough to comfortably fit more than 2 support people.
 It’s a good idea to ask your hospital or birth centre how many support people you can have with you.

 If you’re having a caesarean, your birth partner is usually encouraged to be with you if the operation is being done using spinal anaesthetic or an epidural.
 But if you need a general anaesthetic, your partner might not be able to stay in the operating theatre.